 Segment register-load instructions (MOV to Sreg and POP Sreg) load only a 32-bit base-address value into the hidden portion of the FS and GS segment registers.
 The base-address bits above the low 32 bits are cleared to 0 as a result of a segment-register load.
+When a null selector is loaded into FS or GS, the contents of the corresponding hidden descriptor register are not altered.

 There are two methods to update the contents of the FS.base and GS.base hidden descriptor fields.
 The first is available exclusively to privileged software (CPL = 0).
 The FS.base and GS.base hidden descriptor-register fields are mapped to MSRs.
 Privileged software can load a 64-bit base address in canonical form into FS.base or GS.base using a single WRMSR instruction.
-The FS.base MSR address is C000_0100h while the GS.base MSR address is C000_0101h.
+The FS.base MSR address is C000 0100h while the GS.base MSR address is C000 0101h.